 Killian Grider, Bass

-Killian Grider graduated with his Masters in Music Theory from the New England Conservatory from New England Conservatory of Music in December 2022, and has been singing with Commonwealth Chorale ever since!
+Killian Grider graduated with his Masters in Music Theory from the New England Conservatory of Music in December 2022, and has been singing with Commonwealth Chorale ever since!
 His academic interests center around music academia's intersection with feminist and queer theory, highlighted by his recent lecture recital "Queering the Dominant: Disco and the V Chord's Second Wave" on YouTube and "Sex, Money, Power: The Intersection of Gender- and Class-Based Oppression in Lady Macbeth of Mtsensk" in the July 2023 DSCH Journal.

-Prior to moving to Boston, Killian taught English phonetics for two years teaching at the National Polytechnic School in Quito, Ecuador, and he actively maintains a passion for learning languages.
+Prior to moving to Boston, Killian taught English phonetics for two years at the National Polytechnic School in Quito, Ecuador, and he actively maintains a passion for learning languages.
 During his undergraduate degree, he studied Chemistry and Music (separately!) and professionally sang in the Vineyard Sound from 2016 to 2017.
 At present, Killian sings classical and popular music throughout the greater Boston area, including recent performances with the Boston Symphony Orchestra and New England Conservatory Philharmonia.
 Outside of performances, he house-manages at Berklee's Performing Arts Center while teaching private voice and music theory lessons.
 He hopes to eventually earn his PhD in Music Theory and become a professor in the field.